This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 There are different types of styrofoam balls.
 There is floral foam. smooth styrofoam and porous styrofoam balls.

-For this project, I recommend you chose a smooth styrofoam ball.
+For this project, I recommend you choose a smooth styrofoam ball.

 The floral foam is too soft and tends to dent easily when handling.